umccr/libica/openapi/docs/v2/docs/ProjectPermissionApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **update_project_permission**
-> ProjectPermission update_project_permission(project_id, permission_id)
+> ProjectPermissionV4 update_project_permission(project_id, permission_id, project_permission_v4)

 Update a project permission.

+# Changelog For this endpoint multiple versions exist.
+Note that the values for request headers 'Content-Type' and 'Accept' must contain a matching version.  ## [V3] Initial version ## [V4] Added 'Administrator' role for Bench.
+The role attributes are strings instead of enums to support future additions in a backward compatible manner.
 Fields which can be updated: - uploadAllowed - downloadAllowed - roleProject - roleFlow - roleBase - roleBench

 ### Example